 If this is not effective, medical procedures are available that can help to control excessive sweating.
 One such procedure uses laser energy to affect the sweat glands in a way that disables them from functioning.
 This is a great option because it does not require invasive surgery, and only involves minimal downtime.

 Learn More During a Consultation at Our Office

 If you experience excessive sweating that occurs even when you are at rest in a cool environment, help is available.
 Consult our professionals at the Cosmetic Plastic Surgery and Laser Center of Maryland to determine whether or not you have hyperhidrosis, and explore treatment options.
 If hyperhidrosis is detected, then our Precision Tx™ laser system may be able to help you get rid of your problem once and for all.
-Our office is conveniently located in Hanover, and we also serve the Baltimore, Severn and surrounding areas.
+Our office is conveniently located in Hanover, and we also serve the Annapolis, Severn and surrounding areas.
 Contact us today to schedule your consultation to learn more.